 Stale data hides in plain sight.
-These are the patterns our detector finds.
+Four patterns the detector flags every time.

 Percentages and numbers that reference old time periods.
 A "Q3 2024" benchmark cited in a 2026 post is stale by definition.